Seed Translational Research Program: Funding Program Application

 - PI must meet requirements as described in the Office of Sponsored Programs PI Guide

-- While PI's who have won previous CATalyst Gap Fund awards are eligible, each MSU PI and each MSU Technology is limited to a single STRP award during this NSF ART grant.
+- While PI's who have won previous CATalyst Gap Fund awards are eligible, each MSU PI and each MSU Technology is limited to a single STRP award.

 - If a technology/invention or copyrightable innovation is involved: